5/13/2025

 John Erb

-Chairman of the Board and Interim CEO
+Chairman & Interim CEO

-would say there's not a lot of seasonality in our business.
+I would say there's not a lot of seasonality in our business.
 I think this was specific to a recall we had in the fourth quarter where this high volume account wanted to make sure they protected their patient volume with the product and purchased it in the fourth quarter.
-So, I think there was an incident that drove that change and I think things will level out in the future.
+So I think there was an incident that drove that change and I think things will level out in the future.

 speaker

-Jonathan Askoff
+Jonathan Ascoff

 speaker